the-peon-project/peon/README.md

 # Peon (Simple Game Server Manager)

-An **OpenSource** project to assist gamers in self deploying/managing game servers.
+An **OpenSource** project to assist gamers in self deploying/managing game servers.\
-Intended to be a one-stop-shop for game server deployment/management.
+Intended to be a one-stop-shop for game server deployment/management.\
-Architected to minimise total cloud costs (easy schedule/manage uptime vs downtime)
+If run on a public/paid cloud, it is architected to try minimise costs (easy schedule/manage uptime vs downtime)\

 ## Architecture